rust-lang/rust/text/0000-tool-attributes.md

 Tool-scoped attributes should be preserved by the compiler for as long as possible through compilation.
 This allows tools which plug into the compiler (like Clippy) to observe these attributes on items during type checking, etc.

+Likewise, white-listed tools may be used a prefix for lints.
+So for example, `rustfmt::foo` and `clippy::bar` are both valid lint names, from the compiler's perspective.

+### Activation and unused attibutes/lints

+For each name on the whitelist, it is indicated if the name is active for attributes or lints.
+A name is only activated if required.
+So for example, `rustdoc` will not be activated at all until it takes advantage of this feature.
+I expect `clippy` will be activated only for lints, and `rustfmt` only for attributes.

+A tool that has an active name *must* check for unused lints/attibutes.
+For example, if `rustfmt` becomes active for attributes, and only recognises `rustfmt::skip`, it must produce a warning if a user uses `rustfmt::foo` in their code.

+These two requirements together mean that we do not lose checking of unused attributes/lints in any circumstance and we can move to having the compiler check for unused attributes/lints as part of a possible long-term solution without introducing new warnings or errors.

 ### Forward and backward compatability